BIOS3010/Module-11-Genome-Assembly/02-Reference-assembly.md

 FÅ DEM TIL Å REGNE UT AVERAGE SEQUENCING DEPTH.

+## Create a consensus sequence

+First need to sort the sam file.
+Then we create a so-called `pileup`, which is converts the sam-file to a list of what nucleotides are at each position in the reference, before we use a program called `iVar` to generate the consensus sequence from the pileup.
 FÅ DEM TIL Å REGNE UT COVERAGE AV CONSENSUS - ALTSÅ SE BORT I FRA N'S OG DELE PÅ REFERANSE-LENGDEN.

 # de novo genome assembly